sridharedu/a-z-skill/README.md

 Typical interview questions (both direct and scenario-based) that an interviewer might ask, and sample answers or bullet-point talking points that demonstrate deep understanding, including any “experience-based” anecdotes someone could share.

 Use simple language, assume the reader knows Java and Spring Boot basics but needs to understand these topics at interview-ready depth
+Organize the entire output into a directory tree.
+At the top level, create one folder for each of the nine sections:

+  • JavaCoreAndBackendDevelopment
+  • SpringBootAndMicroservices
+  • DistributedSystemsAndMessaging
+  • DatabaseAndDataAccess
+  • ObservabilityAndMonitoring
+  • CachingAndPerformanceOptimization
+  • SecurityAndAccessControl
+  • CloudAndAWSServices
+  • EventDrivenArchitectureAndPipelines

+Within each of those top-level folders, create one subfolder per bullet point.
+For example, under “JavaCoreAndBackendDevelopment” you will have subfolders named:

+  • OOPFundamentals
+  • CollectionsFramework
+  • ExceptionHandling
+  • ConcurrencyBasics
+  • Java8PlusFeatures
+  • JVMMemoryAndGC
+  • DesignPatternsCore
+  • UnitTestingWithJUnit

+Inside each subfolder, include exactly the content for that topic (concept explanation, real-world scenario, patterns/best practices, and interview Q&A).
+Do the same for all nine sections—each subfolder’s name should match the bullet title (remove spaces and use PascalCase).
+Keep the rest of your prompt unchanged.

 Below are the nine must-know sections.
 For each bullet (the “must-know” item), you’ll find one level of deeper explanation—key facts, definitions, or clarifications that you should understand before moving on.
 No advanced tangents, just the immediate next layer of detail.